Talentica/HungryHippos/Readme.md

  ### How to write the job :

- Please click on below link as how to write the jobs:
+ Please click on below link to know as how to write the jobs:

 https://github.com/Talentica/HungryHippos/tree/modularization-code-cleanup/examples/src/main/java/com/talentica/hungryHippos/rdd/main